zdenek-jonas/microstream-crud-spring/README.md

 ```

 ## Java Code
-This project used Lombok framework to make Data object short.
-After create maven project we need to add three Java files:
+After create maven project we need to add three Java files: This project used Lombok framework to make Data object shortly.
 Customer.java
 ```java
 package one.microstream;